-Deploy a static WordPress site · Cloudflare Workers docs
+Deploy a static WordPress site

 Deploying

-To preview and deploy our application, we need to fill out
+To preview and deploy your application, fill in the necessary fields in your

-wrangler.toml — the configuration file for this project.
-Most of the file has been pre-filled, but you need to specify your
+wrangler.toml file — the configuration file for this project.
+Fill in the

-account_id and where you want to deploy your application.
-Fill out the

 account_id field in